Raptors' season is over after a 92-87 Game 7 loss to Boston Celtics

 Jayson Tatum had 29 points while Jaylen Brown added 21 and the Boston Celtics beat Toronto 92-87 on Friday night to take the best-of-seven Eastern Conference semifinal 4-3.

-The Celtics move on to face the Miami Heat in the conference finals, while the Raptors head into an off-season of uncertainty unlike any other.
+The Celtics move on to face the Miami Heat in the conference final.
+The Raptors head into an off-season of uncertainty unlike any other.

+"They gave everything they had," Raptors coach Nick Nurse said.
+"Special team."

-Fred VanVleet had 20 points, while Kyle Lowry 16 points, and Serge Ibaka finished with 14 off the bench for the Raptors.
+Fred VanVleet had 20 points, Lowry, who was spectacular all series, finished with 16 points, and Serge Ibaka finished with 14 off the bench for the Raptors.

-"It's sad that we had more to give, and now we can't give anymore," said Lowry.
+But the Raptors played like the ball was slathered in butter, committing 18 turnovers.
+Those giveaways led to 31 points for the Celtics.

+"Turnovers killed us," Lowry said.
+"We were a little bit too fast.
+We were indecisive in decision-making, that killed us.
+We were really tentative in some of the things we should have been doing."

-It was yet another rough offensive night for Pascal Siakam, who led the NBA in scoring this season before the league shuttered on March 11 due to COVID-19.
-He played like a shadow of himself after the restart, and had 13 points and 11 rebounds in the decisive loss.
+Pascal Siakam, who led Toronto in scoring this season before the NBA suspended play on March 11 due to COVID-19, played like a shadow of himself since the restart.
+He had another off night with 13 points and 11 rebounds in the loss.

-But the Raptors played like the ball was slathered in butter, committing an uncharacteristic 18 turnovers.
-Those turnovers led to 31 points for the Celtics.

-Game 7, appropriately, was a see-saw battle, the lead changing hands 11 times before the Celtics took a 72-71 lead into the fourth quarter.
+Game 7, appropriately, was a see-saw battle, the lead changing hands 11 times before the Celtics took a 72-71 advantage into the fourth quarter.

+The Celtics opened the fourth with a 7-0 run punctuated by a horrible turnover by Siakam.

-A VanVleet deep three and Siakam's tap-in pulled Toronto to within four, but then the Raptors unravelled due to turnovers.
-A pair of Tatum free throws stretched Boston's advantage to 10 points with 4:51 to play.
+The Raptors sliced the difference to just four, but then they unravelled once again due to turnovers, and Boston was back up by 10 points with 4:51 to play.

-A Siakam free throw and finger roll by Lowry pulled Toronto to within four with 1:55 remaining.

-A pair of Lowry free throws made it a two-point game but the Raptors' six-time all-star, who played brilliantly through the series, fouled out of the game with 35.4 seconds left.
+Toronto rallied once again, Lowry's finger roll and a pair of free throws pulling his team to within two with points.
+But he fouled out with 35.4 seconds left.

 Grant Williams missed two free throws, then VanVleet air-balled a three-point attempt with 12 seconds left, and it was game over for Toronto.